The functions of the consolidated plan are:

 - To serve as a planning document for LFUCG which builds on a participatory process with individuals and community organizations;

 - To serve as an application for federal funds under HUD's formula grant programs which include the Community Development Block Grant (CDBG) program, the Emergency Solutions Grants (ESG) program and the HOME Investment Partnerships (HOME) program;

 - To serve as a strategy to be followed in carrying out HUD programs; and,

 - To serve as an action plan that provides a basis for assessing performance.

-The Lexington-Fayette Urban County Government announces that a Public Hearing will be held on Monday, Dec.
-6, 2021, at 6 p.m. in the Council Chambers on the second floor of the Government Center at 200 East Main Street, Lexington, KY 40507.
+The Lexington-Fayette Urban County Government announces that a public hearing will be held on Tuesday, Jan.
+4, 2021, at 6 p.m. in the council chamber on the second floor of the Government Center at 200 E. Main St., Lexington, KY.